 The two stages of mapping OAuth attributes include:

-- The first stage: map attributes from authentication sources (such as IdP adapter instances and IdP connections), authentication policy contracts, and Password Credential Validator instances (for resource owner credentials) to persistent grants.
+- The first stage: map from authentication sources, such as IdP adapter instances or IdP connections, authentication policy contracts, or Password Credential Validator instances (for resource owner credentials) to persistent grants.

 - The second stage: map from persistent grants, authentication sources, authentication policy contracts, authentication context, or Password Credential Validator instances to access tokens.

 This two-stage mapping workflow is different from other mapping scenarios in PingFederate, which involve just a one-phase configuration.

 The first stageTo accomplish the first stage, setting up persistent grants requires mapping, including a user key and all extended attributes.

 The mappings use attributes obtained during initial authentication events within PingFederate, namely attributes from IdP adapter instances, attributes from assertions through IdP connections, attributes from authentication policy contracts, or attributes returned by password credential validator instances.
 Configure data store queries to accomplish different tasks, such as retrieving the user identifier from an LDAP directory server as the user key.